John Treloar (museum administrator): Early life

 Treloar was born in Port Melbourne, Victoria, on 10 December 1894.
 His father was a sales representative for Carlton & United Breweries and his mother was a strict Methodist.
 Treloar was educated at Albert Park State School and became a trained Sunday school teacher.
 He was not able to attend university, but sought self-education in Melbourne's museums and libraries.
-Treloar also participated in his school's cadet unit, and believed that the military offered a means to follow his ambition for a career in a field other than small business.
-He was also a capable footballer, cricket player, and athlete and was invited to train with the South Melbourne Football Club.
+Treloar also participated in his school's cadet unit and believed that the military was an opportunity to follow his ambition for a career in a field other than small business.

+Treloar was a capable footballer, cricket player, and athlete and was invited to train with the South Melbourne Football Club.
 He took his father's advice to wait until he was 21 before playing senior games, however, and instead took a job with the Department of Defence after he left school in 1911.
-In this position he worked as a clerk for Brudenell White, who was later a leading Australian staff officer of World War I and the commander of the Australian Army during the early months of World War II.
+In this position Treloar worked as a clerk for Brudenell White, who was later a leading Australian staff officer of World War I and the commander of the Australian Army during the early months of World War II.